open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 #### Inject

-Injects the value downstream.
-For example, as http headers.
+Injects the value into a carrier.
+For example, into the headers of an HTTP request.

 Required arguments: